 - A Song of Ice and Fire

-- Ser Dontos acts like a friend and confidant to Sansa and promises to help her escape the Lannisters to repay her for saving his life.
+- Ser Dontos acts as a friend and confidant to Sansa and promises to help her escape the Lannisters to repay her for saving his life.
 In actuality he's working for Littlefinger and is willing to sell her out to whoever will pay him for it.

-- Shae to Tyrion, she acts like she cares about him but she's really just a Gold Digger who's more than happy to accuse him of crimes he didn't commit for the promise of riches and status.
+- Shae to Tyrion, she acts as she cares about him but she's really just a Gold Digger who's more than happy to accuse him of crimes he didn't commit for the promise of riches and status.

 - In Oz Schillinger arranges for Chris Keller to meet Tobias Beecher, Schillinger's former sex slave, with the intent of gaining his trust and seducing him.
 A mutual attraction instantly forms between them, and the two eventually exchange confessions of love.
-Unfortunately for Beecher he finds out that the man he fell in love with was working with his arch enemy all along (and informs him that he never loved him right before breaking Beecher's arms and legs).
-Keller clearly enjoys the beating, but is briefly seen experiencing a moment of regret when he returns to his empty cell and eventually realizes that he has fallen in love with Beecher.
+Unfortunately for Beecher, he finds out that the man he fell in love with was working with his arch enemy all along (and informs him that he never loved him right before breaking Beecher's arms and legs).
+Keller clearly enjoys the beating but is briefly seen experiencing a moment of regret when he returns to his empty cell and eventually realizes that he has fallen in love with Beecher.